There are many available resources to support you in learning more about Digital Technologies.

 - Code.org is an initiative created to get students, teachers and other individuals trying 1 hour of code to increase engagement and awareness.
 The website still includes a host of interactive activities and informative videos for students and teachers.

-- The CSIRO Scientists in Schools program has expanded to include "ICT".
-By registering for the Program, teachers will be partnered up with an ICT professional or academic that can help support the development of learning activities or to organise a "visit" or excursion.
+- The CSIRO STEM Professionals in Schools is a national volunteer program that facilitates partnerships between schools and industry to bring real STEM into the classroom.
+By registering for the Program, teachers will be partnered up with a STEM professional or academic that can help support the development of learning activities or to organise a "visit" or excursion.
 These partnerships are flexible and can be ongoing or short terms depending on needs.

 - Google's CS First Club Program supports local CS activities using Google's CS Club materials and lesson plans that are ready to go!
 Simply sign-up on their website.
 Google also have a number of other great resources listed on their resources page that promote CS in schools.